PAGE CONTENTS 4 minute read.

 because some information only exists online, and websites disappear.
 By nominating URLs to be archived, you can ensure web resources relevant to campus culture, students, and student groups (including social media) are preserved in their current state.
 URLs can be nominated for archiving through this online tool.

-With questions or to arrange a donation, please contact the University Archivist, Rachael Zipperer.
+For questions or to arrange a donation, please contact Special Collections.